mitogen-hq/mitogen/docs/ansible.rst

     example, Mitogen may pick the wrong username or SSH parameters.

-    To detect this, use the special ``mitogen_get_stack`` action described below to verify all the configuration variables Mitogen has chosen for the connection make sense.
+    To detect this, use the special ``mitogen_get_stack`` action described below to verify the settings Mitogen has chosen for the connection make sense.

 **Process Environment Differences**
-    Mitogen's process model differs significantly to Ansible's in certain places.
-In the past, bugs have been reported because Ansible plug-ins modify an environment variable after Mitogen processes are started
+    Mitogen's process model differs significantly to Ansible's in many places.
+    In the past, bugs have been reported because Ansible plug-ins modify an environment variable after Mitogen processes are started.

+    If your task's failure may relate to the process environment in some way, for example, ``SSH_AUTH_SOCK``, ``LC_ALL`` or ``PATH``, then an environment difference may explain it.
+Environment differences are always considered bugs in the extension, and are very easy to repair, so even if you find a workaround, please report them to avoid someone else encountering the same problem.

 **Variable Expansion Differences**
     To avoid many classes of bugs, Mitogen avoids shell wherever possible.